Get started with Intel NUC and Node.js

 Once you have finished your image configuration, click the Download balenaOS button.
 When the download completes, you should have a zipped image file with a name like

-The next step is to flash the downloaded image onto your USB drive using Etcher, a simple, cross platform USB drive writer and validator.
+The next step is to flash the downloaded image onto your USB key using Etcher, a simple, cross-platform USB key writer and validator.
 Once you have Etcher installed, start it up.
-To give Etcher access to your USB drive, your system may prompt you to grant administrative privileges.
+To give Etcher access to your USB key, your system may prompt you to grant administrative privileges.

-To create a bootable balenaOS USB drive follow these steps:
+To create a bootable balenaOS USB key, follow these steps:

 - Click Select image and find your application's balenaOS image file.

-- If you haven't already done so, insert your USB drive into your computer.
+- If you haven't already done so, insert your USB key into your computer.
 Etcher will automatically detect it.
-If you have more than one USB drive inserted, you will need to select the appropriate one.
+If you have more than one USB key inserted, you will need to select the appropriate one.

 - Click the Flash! button.

-Etcher will now prepare a bootable USB drive and validate that it was flashed correctly.
-This can take roughly 3 or more minutes depending on the quality of your USB drive.
-You'll get a little ping when it's done, and Etcher will safely eject the USB drive for you.
+Etcher will prepare a bootable USB key and validate that it was flashed correctly.
+This can take roughly 3 or more minutes, depending on the quality of your USB key.
+You'll receive a notification when it completes, and Etcher will safely eject the USB key for you.

-Note: You can burn several USB drives with the same image file and all the devices will boot and provision into your application's fleet.
+Note: You can burn several USB keys with the same image file, and all the devices will boot and provision into your application's fleet.
 You can also disable the auto-ejecting or validation steps from the Etcher settings panel.